 Most attractions are designed to give you a thrill in one form or another, including the spine-tingling Transformers: The Ride 3-D ride or the bone-rattling roller coaster Revenge of the Mummy.
 The House of Horrors is guaranteed to provide screams, while the Animal Actors show offers milder

 entertainment courtesy of some talented furry friends.
-The Simpsons Ride takes on a hair-raising animated journey through their hometown of Springfield.
-Looking for something for grown-ups?
-CityWalk is a separate venue run by Universal Studios where you’ll find shops, restaurants, nightclubs, and movie theaters.
+The Simpsons Ride takes you on a hair-raising animated journey through the clan's hometown of Springfield.
+If you're looking for something for grown-ups, CityWalk is a separate venue run by Universal Studios, where you’ll find shops, restaurants, nightclubs, and movie theaters.